 For this project, I am approaching the analysis as an outsider would to the data; I do not have any background information on the retailer or its customer base, so I am aiming to answer the question of the overall health of the business and possible areas of risk or opportunity.

 The data that I am working with came from Kaggle, and is comprised of 541,909 observations of an eCommerce retailer's transactions from late-2010 through late-2011.
-Each observation has the following attributes & metrics: Invoice Number, Product Stock Code, Product Description, Product Quantity ordered [Aggregated by product, e.g. 6 units of the same product in one order will show in one row, not 6], TimeStamp of Order, Product Unit Price, Customer ID, and Shipping Country.
+Each observation has the following attributes & metrics: Invoice Number, Product Stock Code, Product Description, Product Quantity ordered [aggregated by product, e.g. six units of the same product in one order will show in one row, not six], TimeStamp of Order, Product Unit Price, Customer ID, and Shipping Country.

 Research Questions & Analysis

 I had several main questions going into my analysis:

 - What can I infer about the high-level seasonality of the retailer?

 - What do the product lifecycles look like?